Meet the Americans on the front line if North Korea goes to war

 North Korea has been threatening to go through with a nuclear weapons test and has vowed to launch a "merciless retaliatory strike" if President Trump goes ahead and launches a preemptive strike to show Pyongyang he means business.

-NBC News reported earlier that the U.S. has bombers ready to attack North Korea from Guam if necessary, the USS Carl Vinson aircraft carrier has been diverted to the Korean Peninsula, and has positioned a pair of destroyers capable of launching Tomahawk missiles into the communist country at a moment's notice.
+NBC News reported earlier that the U.S. has bombers ready to attack North Korea from Guam if necessary, and the USS Carl Vinson aircraft carrier has been diverted to the Korean Peninsula.
+America has also positioned a pair of destroyers capable of launching Tomahawk missiles into the communist country at a moment's notice.

 North Korea is not believed to have an intercontinental missile capable to hitting the U.S. with a nuclear weapon, but the Korean People's Army is more than a million strong with some 600,000 reserves and dwarfs that of South Korea, which is half the size.